aragon/osx/DEPLOYMENT_CHECKLIST.md

 ### Rerunning the deployment script

-If you need to restart the redeployment process and want HardHat to not reuse the existing contracts:
+If you need to restart the redeployment process and want Hardhat to not reuse the existing contracts:

 ```sh
 rm -R deployments/<network-name>   # replace with the actual name